-Box Jump Overs are gaining popularity in Functional Fitness because by nature they are easy to judge.
+Box Jump Overs are gaining popularity in the Sport of Fitness because by nature they are easy to judge.
 The same cannot be said for a traditional Box Jump.
 As a result, in recent years traditional Box Jumps have been getting replaced with Box Jump Overs.
 The last time traditional Box Jumps were seen in the CrossFit® Open was 2014.
 Upon discovering that many athletes were cheating the range of motion by not standing up all the way and failing to open their hips, CrossFit® has not put a standard box jump in the Open since.

 However, they did resurface once in the Met-Con part of the CrossFit® Liftoff in 2016.
 In CrossFit® Open 17.1 Box Jumps showed up in the form of a Burpee Box Jump Over.
 With the emerge of Sanctionals in the 2019 season, Box Jump Overs have become much more popular to program (per Wodapalooza, Dubai & Others).
 And it makes sense.
 The only standard a judge needs to enforce for Box Jump Overs is that the athlete actually jumped on the box and made it over to the other side.

 And depending on the rule book, jumping on top isn’t a requirement either.
 However, I wouldn’t recommend jumping clear over the box even if the movement standard allows, as it isn’t much faster and it’s extremely taxing.
 Athletes aren’t required to stand up, which takes out nearly all the subjectivity of the judging.